Urpagin/MovellaLightsaber/README.md

 # Movella Lightsaber

-A very quick & dirty app that connects via bluetooth to a Movella sensor.
+A basic application that connects to a Movella sensor via Bluetooth.

-When moving the sensor with enough velocity, the sound of a lightsaber is played by the app.
+The app plays lightsaber sound effects when the sensor is moved rapidly.

-## Quality
+## Code Quality

-Terrible code-quality as I've never learnt Kotlin before.
-However, functional (except the myriads of bugs).
+The code quality is rudimentary due to limited Kotlin experience.
+The app is functional but contains several known issues.